-- 11.1 The school will ensure that parents/carers have an understanding of the responsibility placed on the school and staff for child protection by setting out its obligations transparently from the outset in regular school communications and by making information available on the school website; - 11.2 The school will also undertake appropriate and supportive discussions with parents/carers and seek necessary consent prior to involvement of Children & Family Services Children's Social Care or another agency, unless to do so would place the child at risk of harm or compromise an investigation.
+- 11.5 The school will ensure that parents/carers have an understanding of the responsibility placed on the school and staff for child protection by setting out its obligations transparently from the outset in regular school communications and by making information available on the school website.
+The school will use the support of Early Help and works with other agencies including Social Services to provide a multi agency approach. - 11.6 The school will also undertake appropriate and supportive discussions with parents/carers and seek necessary consent prior to involvement of Children & Family Services Children's Social Care or another agency, unless to do so would place the child at risk of harm or compromise an investigation.